Title: Legal Consequences of Jurisdictional Arbitrage and Cross-Border Structural Evasion

 Known Entities and Roles

-Entity Name | Jurisdiction | Apparent Role |
+Entity Name | Jurisdiction | Legal Role and Function |

 Nexo AG | Zug, Switzerland | Swiss-facing entity; used in marketing, credibility, and user support |